Johnson County, Tennessee: Politics

 Johnson County is a long-term Republican stronghold and is located within Tennessee's 1st congressional district, which has not been represented by a Democrat since 1881.
 Johnson County has never been carried by a Democratic presidential nominee.
 Since a Republican Party presidential nominee first appeared on the ballot in Tennessee in 1868, there has only been one occasion when Johnson County's voters didn't vote for the official Republican Party candidate, and that was in 1912, when voters voted for the official Bull Moose Progressive Party candidate, Theodore Roosevelt, the former Republican president of the United States from 1901 to 1909.
 Johnson County's voters chose Roosevelt in 1912 rather than the man who was then the incumbent Republican president of the United States, William Howard Taft (president of the United States from 1909 to 1913).

 Johnson County was reportedly the strongest county in the US for Republican candidates Calvin Coolidge in 1924, Herbert Hoover in 1932 and the second strongest behind Jackson County, Kentucky for Alf Landon in 1936.
-The Republican candidate has consistently won since 1916, during which period no Republican candidate has received less than 57 percent of the county's vote.
-In 2012, Mitt Romney received 74.4 percent, while Donald Trump received 82.2 percent in 2016, and then 82.9 percent in 2020.
+The Republican candidate has consistently won since 1916, during which period no Republican candidate has received less than 56 percent of the county's vote.
+In 2012, Mitt Romney received 74.4 percent, while Donald Trump received 82.2 percent in 2016, 82.9 percent in 2020, and then 84.3 percent in 2024.